Methylphenidate: Detection in biological fluids

-The concentration of methylphenidate or ritalinic acid, its major metabolite, may be quantified in plasma, serum, or whole blood to monitor compliance in those receiving the drug therapeutically, to confirm the diagnosis of potential poisoning victims or to assist in the forensic investigation in a case of fatal overdosage.
+The concentration of methylphenidate or ritalinic acid, its major metabolite, may be quantified in plasma, serum, or whole blood to monitor compliance in those receiving the drug therapeutically, to confirm the diagnosis of potential poisoning victims or to assist in the forensic investigation in a case of fatal overdose.

 History

 Methylphenidate was first synthesized in 1944 and was approved for medical use in the United States in 1955.
 It was synthesized by chemist Leandro Panizzon and sold by Swiss company CIBA (now Novartis).
 He named the drug after his wife Marguerite, nicknamed Rita, who used Ritalin to compensate for low blood pressure.
 Methylphenidate was not reported to be a stimulant until 1954.
 The drug was introduced for medical use in the United States in 1957.
 Originally, it was marketed as a mixture of two racemates, 80% (±)-erythro and 20% (±)-threo, under the brand name Centedrin.
 Subsequent studies of the racemates showed that the central stimulant activity is associated with the threo racemate and were focused on the separation and interconversion of the erythro isomer into the more active threo isomer.
 The erythro isomer was eliminated, and now modern formulations of methylphenidate contain only the threo isomer in a 50:50 mixture of d- and l-isomers.

 Methylphenidate was first used to allay barbiturate-induced coma, narcolepsy and depression.
 It was later used to treat memory deficits in the elderly.
 Beginning in the 1960s, it was used to treat children with attention deficit hyperactivity disorder (ADHD) based on earlier work, starting with the studies by American psychiatrist Charles Bradley on the use of psychostimulant drugs, such as Benzedrine, with then-called "maladjusted children".
 Production and prescription of methylphenidate rose significantly in the 1990s, especially in the United States, as the ADHD diagnosis came to be better understood and more generally accepted within the medical and mental health communities.

 In 2000, Alza Corporation received FDA approval to market Concerta, a modified-release form of methylphenidate that uses the osmotic-controlled release oral delivery system.

-It was estimated that the number of doses of methylphenidate used globally in 2013 increased by 66% compared to 2012.
+It was estimated that the number of methylphenidate doses used globally in 2013 increased by 66% compared to 2012.
 In 2023, it was the 50th most commonly prescribed medication in the United States, with more than 13 million prescriptions.
 It is available as a generic medication.